 There will be six quizzes (five that count and each worth 10 points).
 You will be able to drop your lowest quiz score.
 The first graded quiz will be the diagnostic quiz, with the score based on the "resubmitted" quiz (You get a chance to correct wrong answers).

-Laboratory Reports (85 pts) + up to 2 bonus points for lab report peer review
+Laboratory Reports (85 pts) + 2 bonus points for meeting High Quality Report criteria